Staff at UAR

 Hannah Hobson Communications and Policy Officer

 Hannah joined UAR in August 2015 having spent the previous five years working as a toxicologist in a global agrochemical company.
 She brings her first-hand experience of regulatory toxicology testing to the UAR team where she helps administer the Concordat on Openness on Animal Research as well as providing support for member institutions, campaigns, media work, and policy issues.
+Hannah helps run the UAR social media accounts and enjoys blogging in her spare time.

-Tom Holder Head of Campaigns
+Tom Holder Head of External Communications

 Agnes Jawara Office Manager